Fulfilled by: Liquidation.com

 We monitor all aspects of the auction and transaction process from beginning to end, including due diligence, asset promotion, payment collection, warehousing, inventory verification and labeling, shipping and logistics.

 Yes.
 We operate our own warehouse facilities, and through partnerships, we provide warehousing and inventory inspection services using logistics centers located throughout the United States.
-For more information, contact us at email@example.com .
+For more information, contact us at email@example.com or speak with your assigned Sales Executive.

-We will remit payment to you, net of any commission and fees due, after we have received and processed the buyer's payment.
+We will remit payment to you, net of any commission and fees due, after we have received and processed the buyer's payment and the buyer has received the merchandise.

 All payment information will be stored and processed using our secure server.
 All the data is transferred in an encrypted format, and it can only be decrypted by the processing bank or by us.